 Traditional pedagogy sees the teacher provide a set of instructions, make sure everyone ‘knows what to do’, explain everything and THEN students might be given some time to do a task themselves.
 It’s about 80% teacher led and 20% student.
 Inquiry-based pedagogy gets kids doing, thinking and investigating – and the explicit teaching happens in response to what the teacher sees and hears.
-The 80:20 ration is reversed.
+The 80:20 ratio is reversed.
 Good inquiry teachers know how to get more kids thinking more deeply more of the time.

 – Kath Murdoch, How do Inquiry Teachers… teach?